-Mostly cloudy, with a low around 53.
-North northeast wind 10 to 15 mph, with gusts as high as 20 mph.
+Cloudy, then gradually becoming partly cloudy, with a low around 14.
+West northwest wind 5 to 15 mph, with gusts as high as 20 mph.

 Religious Ed Administrative Assistant: Cindy Johnson & Lucile Nichol